 Suvi joined MED theatre in May 2016.
 Suvi is a graduate of the Central School of Speech and Drama at the University of London and has an MA in Theatre and Global Development from the University of Leeds.
 Suvi has worked as a community artist in Finland developing ways to incorporate arts into social security services and leading activities for their clientele.
 She has coordinated and led projects and theatre groups for young people and adults with varying needs and backgrounds and is thrilled to work for MED Theatre who share her passion for creating opportunities for communities to participate, develop and excel.
 Suvi has grown up in the countryside in Finland and feels very much at home in Dartmoor and Moretonhampstead.

 Florrie joined MED Theatre in September 2019 as the Moor Voices Project Co-ordinator, having graduated from the University of Exeter in December 2018 with a BA in Drama and an MA in Theatre Practice.
 There she gained experience in devising and directing original work, ensemble and physical theatre.
-Since graduating Florrie was commissioned by Fluid Motion Theatre Company to develop her solo show A BITEsized Conversation, which premiered at the All In The Mind Festival in September 2019.
-She set up One Step Theatre with former MED Theatre employee Sarah Sharp; delivering interactive performance workshops for young people and their families across Devon.
-Florrie was also a member of the Lab Company at Theatre Royal Plymouth, there she Co-Directed [This is a Play], which ran in The Lab in July 2019.
-She is passionate about delivering high quality arts engagement for young people and creating work that ignites the imagination and brings real stories to life.
 Alongside her job at MED Theatre Florrie continued to make her own work in the South-West and London and went on to study in Paris at the School of Jacques Lecoq.

 Rose joined MED Theatre in November 2018 in the role of Funding and Sustainability Officer.
 She trained in Contemporary Storytelling and Performance at the Eden Project and went on to receive a first-class honors degree in Theatre and Performance from Plymouth Conservatoire.